Grief is the most common feeling experienced by anyone affected by death. It is normal after a loved one’s death.

 You may experience anticipatory grief, which is grieving associated with an expected event.

 Grief is a very personal process and there is no right way to do it.
-It can be a long and difficult process full of ups and downs, relapses, confusion, and changing hopes for the future.
-Your family and friends will also be grieving about what you are going through and the loss of someone who is their loved as well.
+Grief can be a long and difficult process full of ups and downs, relapses, confusion, and changing hopes for the future.
+Your family and friends will also be grieving about what you are going through and the loss of someone who is their loved one as well.

 The well known Kübler-Ross model “Stages of Grief” is a good guide of how feelings and emotions can be mixed together and change over time.
 Originally, there were five stages of grief observed, but the model has since been updated to include a total of seven stages.

-Many grieving people will go through all of these stages, but not all.
+Many grieving people will go through all of these stages, but not everyone will.
 Each of us experiences the stages of grief in different orders, intensities, and lengths of time.
 Often the stages overlap and may even take place at the same time.
 Denial tends to come first and acceptance is typically the last stage.

 The well known Kübler-Ross model known as “the Five Stages of Grief” is a good guide of how feelings and emotions can be jumbled together and change over time.
-Most grieving people will go through all of these stages, but in different orders, intensities, and lengths of time.
 Some or all of the following may be seen in a person who is grieving.

 Dr. Kübler-Ross later refined her model to include seven stages of loss.
 For this updated guide, there are an additional emotional stage (stage 2) that includes pain and guilt and two stages (5 and 6) that describe the ebb and flow of emotions over time during the recovery process.
 Three stages now combine a milestone with the predominant emotion during that stage, shock and denial, anger and bargaining, and acceptance and hope.

 This stage recognizes that denial is usually a result of a state of shock, disbelief, and numbed feelings.
 Inability to accept your loss may lead to overwhelming longing for your loved one or even the belief they are still alive.